EuPathDB/vagrant-workflow-software/README.md

     vagrant ssh

+_Caution: When screwing around in terminal windows be very careful which window you are working in.
+Because the virtual machine may have the same name as a real server, and because you may have terminals open to both, you want to be sure to keep track of the difference, lest you accidentally do development changes on the real server.
+The user shells on the virtual machine are configured with a distinctive command prompt to help disambiguate virtual from real._

 __The Development Environment__

 Git cloning from git.apidb.org requires ssh key authentication.
 The `Vagrantfile` specifies `config.ssh.forward_agent = true` to use your host ssh agent - so you need an agent running.